anuvindhs/Terraform-exam-StudyNotes/README.md

 ## terraform init

 - it initialize the directory
-- which means it will add modules and plugins
+- which means it will add modules and plugins.
 - setup up **backend**

 </details>